One of the most difficult parts of the sales process is reaching out to your prospects with a business introduction email.

 Personalization will help you get your company introduction emails to where they need to be and increase open rates.
 With a message personalized to each specific lead, you’ll stand a far greater chance of making a positive impression than sending bulk emails.

 It’s important to remember that your leads are just like you.
-If you receive an email from a source you don’t recognize, with a generic subject line that makes no effort to appeal to you and your specific issues, chances are it’s going to be ignored or discarded.
+If you receive a company introduction email from a source you don’t recognize, with a generic subject line that makes no effort to appeal to you and your specific issues, chances are it’s going to be ignored or discarded.

 So why should your leads expect any different?
 We’re bombarded with constant distractions in our inboxes and we’ve become very good at tuning out the noise.